melodyhway/Analysis-of-Nonprofit-Donations/SQLqueries.md

 ```
 <img width="124" height="66" alt="Screenshot 2025-09-03 at 9 45 29 PM" src="https://github.com/user-attachments/assets/a9676a00-1900-41cd-82a3-b280dccef819" />

+The top 10 donors donated ~80% of our total donations for the 2024-2025 Fiscal Year

 9. How many donors make donations each month?
 Who are they?
 ```
 WITH total_months AS (